Raw Food Kitchen Essentials

 That’s really the main drawback of this dehydrator; the plastic looks and feels cheap, and don’t get me started on the ‘door’, which is basically another piece of plastic that hangs off the front.

 There’s a light at the end of the tunnel though.
-Excalibur now make stainless steel one.
-They’ve yet to come to the UK, but are available in the US.
-I’ll be buying one.
+Excalibur now make stainless steel one, plus ones with proper door!

-For now, I have the 9 tray, which I would advise because it’s so easy to fill up a 5 tray really quickly.
+I would advise getting at least a 9-tray one, because it’s so easy to fill up a 5 tray really quickly.
 I advise that you use your dehydrator a couple of times a week to make lots of goodies to keep you going.

 I’ve had a few different juicers over the years and there always seems to be one that’s different and better.
 As I write this, the new thing is to make a vertical juicer, but to be honest, I think we’re at a point where juicers are about as good as they’re going to get.
 Unless James Dyson decides to enter the juicer market.